 When will Stranger Things season 4 be released?

 In an Instagram Live, David Harbour revealed that Stranger Things 4 was scheduled to be released in early 2021.
 However, due to the delay in production following the coronavirus outbreak, the release date will likely be closer to spring 2021.

 The cast and crew began shooting Stranger Things 4 in March 2020 before production was suspended.
-There's currently no dates locked in for filming to start again.
+Filming is slowly starting to resume as of the end of September 2020.

 According to TV Line, filming was scheduled to wrap sometime around August with a potential December 2020/January 2021 release date on the cards.
 For reference, season 3 began shooting in April 2018, wrapped in November 2018 and aired in July 2019.